 Look at the full length painting of the woman in the white and pink dress.
-Blanche Georgiana Howard was the much adored niece of the 6th Duke, and married William Cavendish, who later became the 7th Duke in 1858.
+Blanche Georgiana Howard was

+William Cavendish, who later became the 7th Duke in 1858.
 Sadly, Blanche died very young; the 6th Duke was heart-broken and placed a large stone urn at the end of the Broad Walk as a memorial to her.
 It is still there and you can see it when you visit the garden.